RestAuth/server/doc/config/multiple-instances.rst

 ..
 NOTE:: This Apache configuration example uses Server Name Indication.
 See the :ref:`dedicated chapter <config_multiple_instances_sni>` for more information.

+..
+NOTE:: Many server setups, including WSGI applications, do not pass environment variables set in the apache configuration to the python interpreter.
+Please consult your webserver documentation if you have trouble retrieving the right environment variables.

+   The WSGI script that ships with RestAuth specifically passes :envvar:`RESTAUTH_HOST` and :envvar:`DJANGO_SETTINGS_MODULE` if present.
+Other environment variables are filtered, if you need additional environment variables, you need to modify the WSGI script.

 .. code-block:: apache

    <VirtualHost *:443>